tymourknots/Capstone-Project/README.md

 ## Skills Acquired:

-I acquired and strengthened skills in several areas:

 #### 1. Java Programming:

 I reinforced my understanding of core Java concepts such as file handling, string manipulation, and working with collections.